-bain as well as the free alternative OpenCellID [30].
-Ericson and combain have trial modes, where the first 1000 requests are free for developers afterwards a subscription or a fee per request must be paid.
-Another free alternative with a large coverage is Google Mobile Maps, that also offers a web service where CIDs and their respective LAIs can be checked against their database to obtain localisation information (or simply check if they are part of the database).
+The three largest CID databases are the two commercial ones by $Ericson^1$ and $combain^2$ as well as the free alternative OpenCellID [29].
+Ericson and combain have models where a subscription or a fee per request must be paid.
+Another free alternative with a large coverage is Google Mobile Maps that also offers a web service where the CIDs and the respective LACs can be checked against their database to obtain localisation information (or simply check if they are contained in the database).
 By adding this information new cells can be identified.

-The second where an existing cell is replaced is a bit more complicated since its parameters are an exact copy of the old cell.
+The second attack type where an existing cell is replaced, is a bit more complicated since its parameters are an exact copy of the old cell.
 Attacking by replacing a cell works in a way that the cell with the worst reception is targeted.
-That way when the IMSI catcher finished replacing it, the reception goes up a significant amount and the mobile phone will initiate a handover to that cell.
+That way when the IMSI catcher finished replacing it, the reception goes up a significant amount and the mobile phone will move over to that cell.
 The difference in reception can be used to identify this kind of attack.
-In general the reception cannot be well used as a parameter because shadowing and reflection can substantially change the reception from one moment to the other.
-However when reception intervals are logged for a fixed location like an office and important calls made from that specific location can be protected against this kind of attack.
-To that end the ICDS can monitor reception levels to build up databases with information about the reception intervals of the particular cells in different locations.
+In general the reception cannot be used well as a parameter because shadowing and reflection can substantially change the reception from one moment to the other when minimal movements have occurred.
+However, if reception intervals are logged for a fixed location, like an office, important calls made from that specific location can be protected against this kind of attack.
+To that end, the ICDS can monitor reception levels to build up databases, with information on the reception intervals of the cells in different, fixed locations.
 The Local Area Database Rule then checks if reception levels differ significantly for a given location.
-If no database has been build beforehand but the ICDS is stationary the rx Level Rule can watch the reception level during the course of a scan and ensure that no change occurred suddenly.